SussexUCU/USS_vals_rev/README.md

 I plan to reframe the conclusions further.
 All feedback welcome.
-All data in Excel sheets in `data` folder
+All data in Excel sheets in `data_analysis` folder

 Jackie Grant j.j.grant@sussex.ac.uk